Welcome to the Madison County, Ohio Board of Elections' Website

-Ohio law requires that every voter, upon appearing at the polling place to vote on Election Day, to announce his or her full name and current address and provide proof of the voter's identity.
+Ohio law requires that every voter, upon appearing at the polling place to vote on Election Day, must announce his or her full name and current address and provide proof of identity.

 Beat the line and vote an absentee ballot

-Voters may vote at the Board of Electionís office during the office hours listed above.
+Voters may vote at the Board of Election’s office during the office hours listed above.